• Home

 Rear Admiral Richmond Pearson Hobson (1870-1937) was a veteran of the Spanish-American War and received a medal of honour for his part in that conflict.
 He went on to serve as a congressman for Alabama.

-Inspired by his duty of patriotism, Hobson City, Calhoun County, Alabama, was named after Richmond Pearson Hobson.
+Inspired by Richmond Pearson Hobson's duty of patriotism, Hobson City, Calhoun County, Alabama, was named after him.
 Founded in 1899, Hobson was the first all-black township to be incorporated in Alabama, the second all-black township in the US South.

 The USS Hobson, a Gleaves-class destroyer minesweeper, was also named after Richmond Pearson Hobson.